tcthien/codelab-central-repo/README.md

 ```
     # Add the docker group if it doesn't already exist:
     sudo groupadd docker
     # Add the connected user "${USER}" to the docker group.
-Change the user name to match your preferred user:
+Change the user userName to match your preferred user:
     sudo gpasswd -a ${USER} docker
     # Restart the Docker daemon:
     sudo service docker restart